 One important issue before us is the issue which according to the Book of Proverbs is the mark of a fool.
 This issue is about having pride in knowledge for its own sake.
-This is a sign of immaturity in a church where there are persons with conversations among themselves engaging in self-serving discussions on the language of faith with hollow religious speech which is lifeless.
+Immaturity persons in a church will speak among themselves engaging in self-serving discussions about the language of faith which does not help other brethren.
+This is hollow religious speech which is lifeless for it avoids emphasizing the necessity of following the Commandments.
 All it does is to ignore the central teaching of the faith which is Love your neighbour as yourself.

-It therefore reduces faith to something which is quite small for faith is reduced to a few words like "I believe" while telling someone who is in great need or maybe even the homeless, "Have a nice day".
+"Faith" is reduced to something which is quite small.
+It is said to be sufficient to say there is "faith" when someone says a few words like "I believe" while telling someone who is in great need or maybe even the homeless, "Have a nice day".

-The question you must answer for the world is, Where is the good news (or the gospel) for your neighbour?
+If professing believers have this attitude the question from the world we must answer is, Where is the good news (or the gospel) for your neighbour?

-The other issue revolves around whether our emphasis is on Performance or whether it is on Mercy.
+The other issue this Study in James raises is whether our emphasis is on Performance or whether it is on Mercy.

 Is there a link in our minds between genuine Christian faith and the work of compassionate deeds?
 Does it mean anything to us when Jesus said in Matthew 5:7 "Blessed are the merciful, for they shall obtain mercy"?

 We should never look at this passage without remembering that it is addressed to people who have been regenerated, people whose life is not their own.
-The imperative therefore is that they are to follow their Saviour for they are to be like God.
+They belong to God and therefore they are to follow their Saviour for they are to be like God.
 They are to do what God does.

-James has to deal with a well-known rabbinical citation:
+In writing to the believers who were then largely Jewish James has to deal with a well-known rabbinical citation or religious advice which stated: